Table of Content

 • Changing the primary project goals while it is mid-way,

 In simple words, a project scope statement anchors your project so that it does not go wayward, especially during the execution stage.
-As a result, it maintains customer and employee satisfaction.
+As a result, it maintains customer and employee satisfaction, reduces customer churn, and increases employee retention.

 At this stage, you may have no second thoughts about the fact that the project scope is mission-critical for the success of your project.
 However, defining the project scope requires a methodical approach, which broadly follows the steps listed below: